shakhera/vehi-quest/README.md

 ### Backend
 - Node.js & Express: For creating the server and API endpoints.
 - MongoDB: For storing vehicle listings, user data, and other application data.
-Stripe: For payment processing.
+- Stripe: For payment processing.
-Getting Started
-Prerequisites
+### Prerequisites
-Node.js
+- Node.js
-MongoDB
+- MongoDB
-Stripe Account
+- Stripe Account